-The test set-up and procedures described below are designed to meet the requirements of ANSI C63.4 - 1992.
+The test set-up and procedures described below are designed to meet the requirements of ANSI C63.4 - 2001.

 The transmitting equipment under test (EUT) is placed on a wooden turntable which is four feet in diameter and approximately one meter in height above the ground plane.
-The antenna of EUT was fully extended.
 During the radiated emissions test, the turntable is rotated and any cables leaving the EUT are manipulated to find the configuration resulting in maximum emissions.
-The wood is adjusted through all three orthogonal axes to obtain maximum emission levels.
 The antenna height and polarization are varied during the testing to search for maximum signal levels.